brettvanderwerff/package_tutorial/README.md

 )
 ```

-There is a lot going on in `setup.py`, bet we can look at it piece by piece.
+There is a lot going on in `setup.py`, but we can look at it piece by piece.

 First we import setuptools, which is a part of the Python standard library (as far as I know) that facilitates the generation of Python packages for distribution.